Education Endowment Foundation:TWiTCH (Talk With Tales for Children) (2023/24 Pilot)

 The TWiTCH programme is delivered by the Sheffield Institute of Education, part of Sheffield Hallam University.

-There are spaces for 25 nursery settings in South and West Yorkshire for a range of setting types.
-Priority may be given to settings categorised by an Ofsted grade below Good or are located within areas of high social deprivation.
+There were spaces for 25 nursery settings in South and West Yorkshire for a range of setting types.

 As part of the Department for Education’s Early Years Recovery Programme, the Education Endowment Foundation (EEF) is working with Stronger Practice Hubs across England to fund Early Years settings’ access to evidence-informed programmes and study the programme’s influence on practice and children’s outcomes.
 This initiative aims to support education recovery following the pandemic, whilst also developing our understanding of effective professional development in the early years.